 - The Invent To Learn Guide to Block Programming

-- littleBits Quick Start Guides and all of the littleBits manuals in one PDF file (as of March 2015)
+- littleBits Quick Start Guides and several of the littleBits manuals in one PDF file

 - The Sparkfun Arduino Starter Kit manual (PDF)